prebeneide/SemesterProject2/README.md

 #### Admin section

-The admin section (apart from the log in form) should only be accessible to logged in admin users and should include the following features:
+The admin section (apart from the log in form) can only be accessible to logged in admin users and should include the following features:

 - Login/Logout
 - Create an admin login form that allows administrator users to login.
 Use local storage to keep the user logged in.